Atlanta Truck Accident Lawyers

 Trucking Laws & Regulations

 Commercial truck drivers and their employers must also obey many federal and state laws that aren’t applicable to ordinary drivers.
-Those trucking laws and regulations are strict.
+Those Federal Motor Carrier Safety Regulations are strict.
 If the truck driver or their employer violated one or more regulations at the time of the accident, then they are in big trouble.

 Additionally, truck drivers have strict rules against impaired driving.
 Truckers can be charged with a DUI if their blood alcohol concentration is .04 percent or higher – not the typical standard of .08 percent.